Jadwiga Długoborska

-Jadwiga Długoborska (née Wagner; 27 July 1899, Ostrów Mazowiecka – 29 June 1944, Guty-Bujno) was a Polish teacher, social and charity worker, and member of the underground Polish independence movement during the World War II, persecuted and murdered for lending aid to Jews.
+Jadwiga Długoborska (née Wagner; 27 July 1899 – 29 June 1944) was a Polish teacher, social and charity worker, and member of the underground Polish independence movement during the World War II, persecuted and murdered for lending aid to Jews.

 Life

 Jadwiga Długoborska was born to Aleksander Wagner and Karolina née Leszczyńska.
 She has graduated from private girls’ school in Siedlce prior to the outbreak of the World War I. In 1919, she married Bolesław Długoborski, an administrator of the estate in Oblęgorek, and started work as a teacher at elementary school in Ostrów Mazowiecka.
 She became actively involved in charity campaigns including the local Committee for Child Nutrition.